 1. Accept Your Reality

 And remember, you’re not alone.
-Currently, American students and graduates collectively hold almost $1.5 trillion in student debt.
+Currently, American students and graduates collectively hold almost $1.6 trillion in student debt, as the Federal Reserve showed.

 Depending on your level of depression, you may want to seek professional help from a therapist.
 I knew I needed additional help when I found myself in tears every day, frustrated by my situation.